-While in the previous centuries the idea of a summer vacation was strictly linked to a villa on a hill, towards the end of the XIXth century sea bathing became a more exciting way to escape the heat: the beaches of Lido di Venezia (where Thomas Mann set Death in Venice) and Viareggio with their luxury hotels attracted the rich who found rather boring the traditional villeggiatura.
-With the intent of meeting the expectations of the Romans who could not afford any travel expense, the government developed Lido di Ostia, a beach near the ruins of ancient Ostia, a long stretch of rather blackish sand in an unpopulated area which until few years before had been regarded as very unhealthy.
+While in the previous centuries the idea of a summer holiday was associated with time spent in the countryside, towards the end of the XIXth century sea bathing became a more exciting way to escape the heat: the beaches of Lido di Venezia (where Thomas Mann set Death in Venice) and Viareggio with their luxury hotels attracted the rich who found boring the traditional villeggiatura.
+Plans were developed for turning the beach between Tor San Michele and Villa Sacchetti Chigi into an inexpensive seaside resort where the Romans who could not afford to travel and to pay for lodgings, could spend their summer holidays at the sea ... sleeping at home, reaching the beach every day by a forty-minute rail journey and carrying a packed lunch with them.

 Decorations in the hall of the Roma - Lido di Ostia Railway Station

-The basic idea behind the development of the new beach was that the Romans would have their summer vacation at the sea ... staying home and travelling every day back and forth from Rome to Lido di Ostia.
-For this purpose a fast electric railway was completed in 1924 near Porta S. Paolo: the circle line tramway made this location within easy reach from all parts of Rome.
-The decoration of the railway station gave travellers an anticipation of the joys of their day at the beach.
+The plans for Lido di Ostia were resumed and a fast electric railway was completed in 1924.
+Its Roman station was situated near Porta S. Paolo: the circle line tramway made this location within easy reach from all parts of the city.
+The decoration of the building gave travellers an anticipation of the joys of their day at the beach.

-Today Lido di Ostia is a large residential quarter still part of the municipality of Rome, but the Romans continue to go there on a daily basis using the electric railway: bathing establishments have special rate arrangements with companies and public offices and during the week most mothers go there with their children and continue, at the beach, the social life they pursued in Rome.
+Today Lido di Ostia is a large residential quarter still part of the municipality of Rome, but the Romans continue to go there on a daily basis using the electric railway: private beach facilities have special rate arrangements with companies and public offices.

-Some sections of the beach with limited facilities can be freely accessed.
-In recent years a very long free beach has been opened to the public south of Lido di Ostia.
+Some sections of the beach can be freely accessed, but they have limited facilities.
+In recent years a very long free beach was opened to the public south of Lido di Ostia.
 It belonged to a summer residence of the President of the Republic.
 People used to trespass through holes in the fence and the beach became known as il Buco (the Hole): it was not a beach for families to say the least.
-In the end a minor section was retained by the Presidential residence and it was better guarded while the major part of the beach was opened to the public: it is divided into two sections: one known as i cancelli (the gates) is a sort of expansion of the free beaches of Lido di Ostia; the other, known as Capocotta, caters for naturists.
+In the end a minor section was retained for the Presidential residence and it was better guarded, while the major part of the beach was opened to the public: it is divided into two sections: one known as I Cancelli (the gates) is a sort of expansion of the free beaches of Lido di Ostia; the other, known as Capocotta, caters for naturists.